CheopsForTheEdge/cheops/CONSISTENCY.md

 ## Logs

 In Cheops each location maintains a log of operations it itself created.
 This means that when a user sends a new command, it always sends it to a specific site which records it in its log and manages to eventually send it to all involved nodes.
+Along with the operation, the state as known by the site is recorded to manage concurrent operations.
 By sending, we mean that the log is replicated on all sites; all sites know all lists of all operations from each node, as separate entities:

 ```
 S1 ----A-----B----C---